 Drug-resistance testing is done when a person first begins receiving care for HIV infection.
 Resistance testing should be done whether the person decides to start taking HIV medicines immediately or to delay treatment.
-If treatment is delayed, resistance testing should be repeated when treatment begins.
+If treatment is delayed, resistance testing may be repeated when HIV medicines are started.

-Drug-resistance testing done before a person starts taking HIV medicines for the first time can show whether the person was initially infected with a drug-resistant strain of HIV.
-The results can also guide the choice of HIV medicines to include in a person’s first HIV regimen.
+Drug-resistance testing done before a person starts HIV medicines for the first time can show whether the person was initially infected with a drug-resistant strain of HIV.
+Drug-resistance testing results are used to decide which HIV medicines to include in a person’s first HIV regimen.

-After treatment is started, drug-resistance testing is also done if viral load testing indicates that a person’s HIV regimen isn’t controlling the virus.
+After treatment is started, drug-resistance testing is repeated if viral load testing indicates that a person’s HIV regimen isn’t controlling the virus.
 If drug-resistance testing shows that the HIV regimen isn’t effective because of drug resistance, the test results can be used to select a new HIV regimen.

 Adherence to an effective HIV treatment regimen reduces the risk of drug resistance.

-Here are some tips on adherence for people living with HIV:
+Here are some tips on medication adherence for people living with HIV: